 If you like to do something different while on your travels, don’t just take in the usual sights and sites.
 There are many alternatives awaiting you in Goway’s world of travel, including unusual museums of the world.

 The creative mind is alive and well and can be experienced in many unusual and different museums around the world.
-These museums are definitely not in the same category as the Louvre or the Uffizi, but they do serve a purpose and can be very entertaining.
+These museums are definitely not in the same category as the Louvre in Paris, or the Uffizi in Florence, but they do serve a purpose and can be very entertaining.
 My first encounter with an unusual exhibition was at the Tate Gallery in London some years ago.
 It included items that had been dredged from the River Thames over time and put on display.
 Initially, I thought this bizarre as the collection included everything from false teeth to jewellery.
 But on reflection, I decided this exhibition was an imaginative idea on the part of the gallery.
 This set me off looking for other museums offering the strange, the quirky, and the unusual.
 Here are some museums which may appeal to you, some whimsical, others with an educational bent.

 Perhaps we should expect something bordering on the eccentric where the British are concerned.
 They have succeeded.
 So, on your next trip to England, consider these museums.